-It is quite easy to mix up the symptoms of hay fever and the common cold as they do share similarities.
+It is quite easy to confuse the symptoms of hay fever with those of the common cold, as they do share some similarities.
 Most people may not be able to tell the difference, especially during the yearly season changeover from winter to spring, when the weather favours both catching a cold and hay fever allergy.
-The good news here is there are still ways you can know if you have hay fever or a cold.
-Let’s take a look at the differences between these two common ailments, and how you should treat them.
+The good news here is that there are still ways to determine if you have hay fever or a cold.
+Let’s take a look at the differences between these two common ailments and how you should treat them.

 How it begins

-The common cold is a mild infection caused by viruses.
-The most common one is the rhinovirus but any of over 200 different viruses can be the culprit.
+The common cold is a mild viral infection.
+The most common one is the rhinovirus, but any of over 200 different viruses can be the culprit.
 The reason you experience symptoms like a runny nose and coughing is because your body is designed to attack foreign objects it perceives to be a threat, like viruses.
-Your body sends special cells to attack and destroy the viruses, but this also leads to irritation in the areas affected like your nose, mouth and throat, hence the symptoms of a cold.
+Your body sends special cells to attack and destroy the viruses, but this also leads to irritation in the areas affected, such as your nose, mouth, and throat, hence the symptoms of a cold.

 If you are allergic and you breathe in pollen, your body reacts by sending special cells to attack the pollen and also releases other chemicals called histamines to stop its spread in your body.
-These chemicals cause other symptoms not seen in the common cold like itching and watery eyes.
+These chemicals cause other symptoms not associated with the common cold, like itching and watery eyes.

 Seasonal difference

 Since hay fever is caused by your body’s allergic reaction to pollen, you will most likely experience hay fever at the start of spring in March, when tree pollen counts are high in the air.
 Grass and weed pollen counts are higher in the summer months.
-Windy and humid days also increase the amount of pollen in the air, so you may want to prepare for such days.
-Although it is still not clear why, common cold tends to be more frequent during the winter months, however, you can have a cold at any time during the year.
+Windy and humid days also increase the amount of pollen in the air, so it's a good idea to prepare for such days.
+Although it is still unclear why, the common cold tends to be more frequent during the winter months; however, you can contract a cold at any time of the year.

 The length of time it lasts